ReflectionHLE/ReflectionHLE/README.md

 See LICENSE for more details.

 The included depklite implementation, a modification of ExeUnpacker, is released under the MIT License.
-See src/depklite/LICENSE.txt for details.
+See LICENSE-depklite for details.

 The included CRC-32 implementation is in the public domain.
 The same applies to the modified unlzexe source (based on UNLZEXE.DOC from v0.4).